Go for Broke! (1951 film): Plot

-In 1943 at Camp Shelby, Mississippi, the newly commissioned Lt.
-Michael Grayson reports for duty to train the 442nd, a unit established on the US mainland and composed of Nisei.
-His expectation was to return to the U.S. 36th Infantry Division, a Texas National Guard unit, which he had served as an enlisted soldier.
-He has to come to terms with a group of people that he sees as Japanese, the enemy, rather than Americans.
-Grayson runs his platoon rather insisting on strict observance of military regulations.
+In 1943 at Camp Shelby, Mississippi, newly commissioned Lt.
+Michael Grayson reports for duty to train the 442nd Infantry Regiment, a unit established on the mainland and composed of Nisei.
+His expectation was to return to the U.S. 36th Infantry Division, a Texas National Guard unit, in which he had served as an enlisted soldier.
+He must command a group of people whom he sees as Japanese enemies rather than as Americans.
+Grayson runs his platoon in strict observance of military regulations.

-He learns that "Go For Broke" is a pidgin phrase used in Hawaii meaning to gamble everything, to "shoot the works"—to risk "going broke" or bankruptcy.
-Grayson comes to learn the meaning of the frequently exclaimed Baka tare, which, loosely translates to mean "very stupid."

-There is only one brief discussion of the internment camps from which some of the men have come, but throughout the film there are references to the camps.
-There are also a few brief references to the distinctions between the Nisei from Hawaii and the mainland.
-When the islanders who formed 2/3 of the outfit and the mainlanders first met in Camp Shelby, their very different cultures and expectations were bound to clash.
-The Hawaiians, products of the plantation system, enjoyed a sense of group solidarity—even, as the largest minority group in the islands, a sense of ethnic superiority.
-The mainlanders, by contrast, were used to life as a tiny and—after the 'relocation' -- legally oppressed minority.
-While Buta-heads (the phrase later devolved to "Buddha-Heads") are a key part of the Hawaiian economy and Hawaiian society, Katonks were largely distrusted and disliked by their neighbors.

-Arriving in Italy, the unit is joined by the 100th Battalion, a Nisei unit formed in Hawaii before the 442nd.
-The troops of the 100th are seasoned veterans and the new arrivals look to them for advice.
-On the march to the front lines, Grayson gets left behind when fraternizing with a signorina, but he is not found by the colonel because his platoon has covered for him during an inspection of their positions.
+Arriving in Italy, the unit is joined by the 100th Battalion, a Nisei unit assembled in Hawaii before the formation of 442nd.
+The troops of the 100th are seasoned veterans, and the new arrivals tap them for advice.
+On the march to the front lines, Grayson is left behind when fraternizing with a woman, but the colonel does not notice because his platoon has covered for Grayson during an inspection of their positions.

-By the actions by the 442nd in Italy and France, Grayson finds reason to replace his bigotry with respect toward them.
-His transfer to the 36th, as a liaison—over his objections—comes through when the 442nd is attached to the 36th.
-As he has misjudged the Nisei, they have misjudged him.
-The Nisei learn that he has defended them against bigotry, even getting into a fistfight with an old friend from the 36th that had insulted them.
+By the actions of the 442nd in Italy and France, Grayson finds reason to replace his bigotry with respect.
+Despite his objections, he is transferred to the 36th as a liaison when the 442nd is attached to the 36th.
+The Nisei learn that he has defended them against bigotry, even brawling with an old friend from the 36th who had insulted them.

-The 36th is surrounded by the German army and the "Buddha-heads'" rescue "them".
-On their return home, they are the awarded the distinction of the eighth Presidential Unit Citation.
+The 36th is surrounded by the German army and the 442nd rescues them.
+On their return home, the members of the 442nd are awarded the distinction of the eighth Presidential Unit Citation.